Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Experiments

 \subsubsection{Results}

-We consider a network of $L=2$ layers and $H=2$ heads per layer, with readout from the first token (i.e., $t^{*}=1$).
-The network has a total of $4$ attention paths, schematically depicted in \figref{fig:markov}(a).
-For this synthetic task, we design the attention paths to clearly illustrate the effects of task-relevant kernel combination.
-For the first head of each layer, we use theoretical considerations (see Appendix~\ref{apdx_query-key-init}) to make a good choice of the fixed query and key weights, which defines a ``good'' attention path (green path).
-A network consisting of this path alone is able to learn the task with a classification accuracy of $A\sim94\%$.
-The second head of each layer, instead, is initialized with random query and key weights (see Appendix~\ref{apdx_query-key-init} for the initialization details).
+We consider a network of $L=2$ layers and $H=2$ heads per layer, with readout from the first token.
+The network has a total of $4$ attention paths, schematically depicted in \Figref{fig:markov}(b).
+For this synthetic task, we design the fixed query and key weights, and therefore the network's attention paths, to clearly illustrate the effects of task-relevant kernel combination (for details, see Appendix~\ref{apdx_query-key-init}).

+We design the first head of each layer to give rise to a ``good'' attention path (green path) such that a network consisting of this good path alone achieves a high classification accuracy, $A\sim94\%$.
+Along this path, the first head makes use of the Markov nature of the task by attending exclusively to nearby tokens, and only if they correspond to the same hidden state $\pm$; the second head performs uniform attention, effectively counting how many times the first head detected the same-state transition $\pm\to\pm$.
+In contrast, each layer's second head is initialized randomly.
 This results in the three remaining paths having chance-level classification accuracy $A\sim50\%$, when considered in isolation.
 However, these paths have very different effects, when combined with the good path.
-We term two of these paths ``adversarial'' (red and purple paths), because they deteriorate the network performance, while we term the remaining path ``denoising'' (blue path), because it can be effectively combined with the good path to improve robustness to noisy data.
+We term two of these paths ``adversarial'' (red and purple paths) because they deteriorate the network performance, while we term the remaining path ``denoising'' (blue path) because it can be effectively combined with the good path to improve robustness to noisy data.

-In \figref{fig:markov}(c) we show the network's classification accuracy as a function of the width $N$ (blue, solid curve), compared to the GP limit (red, solid line).
-We observe a considerable performance gap between the GP limit and the network at lower $N$, well into the renormalized regime.
-This can be understood in terms of a better kernel-task alignment in the renormalized regime, as shown in \figref{fig:markov}(d).
+In \Figref{fig:markov}(c, top) we show the network's classification accuracy as a function of the width $N$ (blue, solid curve), compared to the GP limit (red, solid line).
+At lower $N$, well into the finite-width regime, we observe a considerable improvement in performance with respect to the GP limit.
+This can be understood in terms of an improved kernel-task alignment, as shown in \Figref{fig:markov}(d).